msoos/cav2025/README.md

 as "ScalMC" in the paper.** We are in fact the original Ganak authors.
 Baseline is simply all new features turned off.

+## Extraneous software needed
+Some software is needed to build Arjun and Ganak, but is not used:
+* ensmallen
+* cereal
+* armadillo
+* breakid
+* approxmc
+* mlpack

+These are compiled in, but not used.
+They are useful for things we don't use here.
+They are all under `/home/vboxuser/devel/` in source-code form, and they are all open source.
+The GNU MP library is also used, and is installed via apt-get.

 # MCComp2024 and MCComp2023 CNF instances
 The MCComp CNF instances are in the directories:
 ```